Eilat Airport: History

-In the 1994 Peace Agreement between Israel and Jordan it was decided that operations were supposed to be transferred from Eilat Airport to Aqaba Airport.
+In the 1994 peace agreement between Israel and Jordan it was decided to transfer operations from Eilat Airport to Aqaba Airport.
 The original plan was to rename Aqaba Airport as Aqaba-Eilat Peace International Airport.
-The agreement was never followed, however, and an agreement between the two countries in March 1997, stipulated that domestic flights would continue to use Eilat Airport, whilst no further action to move international flights took place.
+The agreement was never followed, however, and an agreement between the two countries in March 1997 stipulated that domestic flights would continue to use Eilat Airport, whilst no further action to move international flights took place.

 In August 2005, a Katyusha rocket fired from Jordan landed near a taxi traveling just 15 yd from the airport perimeter fence.
-On August 8, 2013, the Israeli Military instructed the airport to cancel all landings and departures after a security assessment.
+On August 8, 2013, the Israeli military instructed the airport to cancel all landings and departures after a security assessment.
 Militants in Egypt's Sinai Peninsula had fired rockets towards the city in recent years, but it was not immediately clear if that was the reason for the closure.